 Then, it leads into the canyon’s Supai Group layers of sandstone, limestone, and shale.
 After crossing over the Redwall Bridge and past Roaring Springs and Ribbon Falls, you’ll reach the Inner Gorge.
 Before ending at Phantom Ranch, you’ll stand in awe of the thousand-foot black and grey ancient-colored walls of the Vishnu Schist, or “basement rocks.”

 This trail, while the shorter of them all at only 10 miles, is known for it’s unbelievable and distinct beauty.
 It’s a bit off the beaten path and accessible outside of the park on the Havasupai Indian Reservation.

 Hikers can enjoy a comfortable day hike through Havasu Canyon and soak in the breathtaking views of the turquoise-colored waterfalls known as Havasu Falls.
 This is considered the heart of the Havasupai Tribal Lands.
 Hikers can then spend an unforgettable night at the serene and stunning campground or the Havasupai Lodge.

-- Traffic can be challenging around the park so prepare to utilize shuttles, bring a bike, or plan on walking quite a bit.
-It will save you the stress of parking and getting stuck on congested roads!
+- Traffic can be challenging within the park.
+Utilize shuttles, bring an e-bike, or plan on walking to save you the stress of parking and getting stuck on congested roads.

-For the latest info on visiting Grand Canyon National Park, visit their website: Grand Canyon National Park.
+For the latest info on visiting Grand Canyon National Park, visit National Park Service’s website.